sammck/tp-hub/README.md

 ## Test the physical network configuration

-Before launching the hub stacks for the first time, it is important to ensure tha the network has been properly set up in the previous steps.
+Before launching the hub stacks for the first time, it is important to ensure that the network has been properly set up in the previous steps.
 This includes:

   - All above mentioned DNS CNAME entries are created and point to this network's public IP address